 At a recent mindfulness retreat I was guided through a mountain pose meditation.
-I thought of Haleakala, with her long, gradual slopes encompassing most of the island of Maui.
+I thought of Haleakalā, with her long, gradual slopes encompassing most of the island of Maui.
 I thought of how she is always there with a universe of beings on her.
 Her movement is imperceptible.
 She is massive and steady.
-She allows whatever is to be.
-Sometimes all around her is very clear and to see the totality of her expanse, her massiveness is awesome.
+She allows whatever is, to be.
+Sometimes all around her is very clear, and taking in the totality of her expanse, her immenseness is just awe-inspiring.
 Sometimes the clouds are covering her so that it’s easy to forget she’s there.
-But even when the clouds are so socked in that her peaks are not seen, traveling up her slopes, gradually moving higher and higher to where the air thins and the ears pop, still there’s more of her way beyond.
-On the road in the clouds with dropping temperature and rain there’s a slight barely perceptible lightness that shifts.
+But even when the clouds are so socked in that her peaks are not seen, as one travels up her slopes, gradually moving higher and higher to where the air thins and the ears pop, still there’s more of her way beyond.
+On the road in the clouds with dropping temperature and rain, there’s a slight, barely perceptible lightness that shifts.
 Then a small glimpse of blue.
-Then suddenly you’re in the sunshine again.
-A completely clear sky of the deepest blue and a bright sun that seems close enough to touch.
-Her peak is almost always clear with a vista above the clouds.
-Able to look down and see the storms below, the rain, the fog, the low visibility.
+Then suddenly the sunshine appears again, so intensely bright.
+A completely clear sky of the deepest blue and a brilliant sun that seems close enough to touch.
+Her peak is almost always clear with a vista high above the clouds.
+Able to look down and see the fog and the rain way below.
 But looking out ahead to clearness, clarity, infinity.
 The awareness of being a part of a larger whole.
 Of belonging.
-An awareness of the steadiness of the Earth and our universe regardless of occasional disturbances below.
+An awareness of the steadiness of the Earth and our universe, regardless of the disturbances below.
 I strive to be like Haleakalā.
 Steady, consistent, stable, with clarity and a deep knowing beyond the moments of disturbance.
-Sometimes I forget the peak is there when I’m so tuned into the clouds, the fog, the rain.
-In those moments it’s hard to remember the peak and there’s fear in trying to reach it.
+Sometimes I forget the peak is there when I’m so tuned into the clouds and the storms.
+In those moments it’s hard to remember the peak and there’s fear that it’s not there anymore.
 But it’s there.
 It’s always there.
-And I believe it’s always there for us all.
+It’s always there for us all.